Henry-Muller2000/Read_Me/README.md

 I am a technical recruiter at BlockHunters Group, the preferred recruiting partner for Galaxay Ventures.

+I use this account to find talented engineers - mostly Solidity and Rust.

-If you are looking for opportunities, I am happy to connect and share our portfolio companies with you.
+If you are looking for your next opportunity, I am happy to connect and share our portfolio companies with you.

 Hopefully chat soon.